-Following five days of team building, working and exploring the Lake Naivasha region, I journeyed south with my fellow travellers and colleagues from Poki to Mount Suswa – a shield volcano just over three hours’ drive from Nairobi.
+Following five days of team building, working and exploring the Lake Naivasha region, I journeyed south with my fellow travelers and colleagues from Poki to Mount Suswa – a shield volcano just over three hours’ drive from Nairobi.
 What awaited was probably one of the most incredible experiences of my life – and certainly one of the most memorable.
 As much as I adored the zebras and other wildlife, it was visiting the Maasai people in the shadow of Mount Suswa that was to become the undoubted highlight of my Kenyan adventure – as I got to view their lifestyle from a unique vantage point.

 Well, as close as I get without actually marrying one of the tribesmen – a scenario which was actually offered!
 Read on to find out more from this leg of my Agness in Africa series – becoming a Maasai for a day!